itzikh02/telegram2drive/README.md

 - The bot uses Telegram **Local Bot API**, not the cloud-based API.
 - You must run the local Telegram Bot API server separately.
 - Files are first saved locally, then uploaded to Google Drive, and then cleaned up if needed.

 ---

+## 📝 Bot Commands

+- /start - Start the bot and check your permmisions for to the bot. without any the bot wont respond.
+- /ping - Check if the bot is running
+- /auth

+---